lcod-team/lcod-backend/README.md

 ## The server.js file

-A `server.js` file can be defined in a `.lcod` component and it's used to define the backend code of the component, simply invoked by the `call` function.
+A `server.mjs` file can be defined in a `.lcod` component and it's used to define the backend code of the component, simply invoked by the `call` function.

 ## Usage